5outh/Bang/README.md

 All of the primitive sounds (such as `bd`, `sn` and `hc` are implemented in [Bang.Interface.Drum](https://github.com/5outh/Bang/blob/master/src/Bang/Interface/Drum.hs).
 This includes all of the MIDI percussion sounds, with the more common ones having shortform and longform names.
 All of these can be used in Bang compositions.

+Finally, the full documentation is available [on Hackage](https://hackage.haskell.org/package/Bang).

 ##### An Extended Example

 ```haskell